ibnahmadbello/firebase-crash-course/README.md

+This repo is a project done while following the Udacity firebase course.
+It uses recent version of dependency unlike the ones covered in the video course.

 # FriendlyChat

 This repository contains code for the FriendlyChat project in the [Firebase in a Weekend: Android by Google](https://www.udacity.com/course/firebase-in-a-weekend-by-google-android--ud0352) Udacity course.